 How did you become involved with the lute?
 Where do you play?

 I heard a recording of baroque lute music in 1992 while in England, and instantly fell in love with the sounds of the lute and the music itself.
 After some investigation, I found a lute I could use to start playing late-medieval music and began my long journey as a lutenist.
 My first lute-playing job was at a mall in Mississippi in 1993 and I continue to play whenever and wherever I can.
 I’ve played recently at Star Co.
 Coffee and Water-2-Wine in Round Rock and will play for a friend’s wedding soon.
 My wife, Joanne, has a beautiful voice and often joins me in performing lute-voice songs.

-Many thanks to Ron Braley for sharing his knowledge and love of the lute with us!
+Many thanks to Ron Braley for sharing his knowledge of lute music during the Middle Ages and his love of the lute with us!

 Cardboard Box Adventures picture books are great for shared reading and can help parents establish a strong preliteracy foundation for their children.
 Check out the CBA Catalog for a full list of award-winning picture books, chapter books, and resources for parents and educators.
 Visit my Amazon author page for more information.

 Learn about the Award-winning Sir Kaye series.
 Great for reluctant readers.